Poojashri24/CampaignAutomation/README.md

 This project is a test automation framework developed for a Campaign Management web application.

 The application enables users to create, validate, schedule, launch, and monitor marketing campaigns.
-The automation framework is built using Java, Playwright, TestNG, and Maven, following the Page Object Model (POM) design pattern for better maintainability and code reusability.
+The framework is built using Java, Playwright, TestNG, and Maven following the Page Object Model (POM) design pattern.

 The framework covers both UI and API testing to validate key business workflows, user interactions, and backend responses.